tomkwok/calplot/README.rst

 Changelog
 ---------

-Package `calplot <https://pypi.org/project/calplot/>`_ was started as a fork of `calmap <https://github.com/martijnvermaat/calmap>`_ with the addition of new arguments for easier customization.
+Package `calplot <https://pypi.org/project/calplot/>`_ was created as a fork of `calmap <https://github.com/martijnvermaat/calmap>`_ with the addition of new arguments for easier customization.

 See `CHANGES.rst <CHANGES.rst>`_ for changelog.